jdum/odfdo/doc_src/src/recipes.md

 ### Transpose table

 Transpose a table.
-Create a spreadsheet table (example: 50 rows and 20 columns), and subsequently create a new table in a separate sheet where the columns and rows are now swapped (e.g. 20 rows and 50 columns).
+Create a spreadsheet table (for example: 50 rows and 20 columns), then create a new table in a separate sheet where the columns and rows are swapped (for example: 20 rows and 50 columns).

 ??? code "recipes/transpose_table.py"